-One of my top Zanzibar travel tips is to visit this area on at least one night on your trip!
-Forodhani Gardens refers to a public park in Stone Town, set right in front of its most famous buildings, Old Fort and House of Wonders.
-It’s also sometimes referred to as Jubilee Gardens, Forodhani Park, or just the main town square.
+One of my top Zanzibar travel tips is to visit this area for at least one night on your trip!
+Forodhani Gardens is a public park in Stone Town, set right in front of its most famous buildings, the Old Fort and House of Wonders.
+It’s sometimes referred to as Jubilee Gardens, Forodhani Park, or the main town square.

-It’s such a fun way to experience the local culture and try as many classic culinary concoctions as possible.
-It’s also one of the more affordable places you can eat in Zanzibar.
+It’s a fun way to experience the local culture and try as many classic culinary concoctions as possible.
+It’s also one of the more affordable places to eat in Zanzibar.

 Taarab Restaurant is a rooftop gem in Zanzibar.
 Dine while gazing out over all of Stone Town and the stunning Indian Ocean.
-It’s a breathtaking backdrop for a bite and for soaking up all of the scenic surroundings.
+It’s a breathtaking backdrop for a bite and soaking up the scenic surroundings.

 We love to go for sunset for the a la carte menu and awe-inspiring ambiance.
 The indoor seating offers a cozy and intimate atmosphere as well.
 The Special Coconut Crab Soup is served in an actual coconut.
 I’m not sure it gets more Instagrammable than that.
 There are plenty of vegetarian plates to pick from here as well.

-Lukmaan is a local institution in the area, frequented by travelers and residents alike.
-It’s generally pretty packed, but after you eat there it’s easy to understand why.
-Just look for the red roof and striped awning, and even if there’s a line out the door, it’s well worth the wait.
+Lukmaan is a local institution in the area, frequented by travelers and residents.
+It’s generally pretty packed, but after you eat there, it’s easy to understand why.
+Just look for the red roof and striped awning; even if there’s a line out the door, it’s well worth the wait.

 The rooftop is delightful if you wish to dine al fresco as well.
-The atmosphere is simple with a Swahili feel to it and it’s one of the most affordable Zanzibar restaurants.
-Be sure to try one of the fresh fruit smoothies here, they’re incredible.
+The atmosphere is simple with a Swahili feel, and one of the most affordable Zanzibar restaurants.
+Try one of the fresh fruit smoothies here.
+They’re incredible.

 Emerson (Tea House and Secret Garden)

 Emerson is an expansive foundation and an integral part of the community in the historical heart of Zanzibar.
 It consists of two heritage hotels and three highly regarded restaurants.
-There’s the Tea House at Emerson on Hurumzi, the Tea House at Emerson Spice, and the Secret Garden Restaurant there as well.
-We’ve eaten at all of them and they each provide a unique experience.
+There’s the Tea House at Emerson on Hurumzi, the Tea House at Emerson Spice, and the Secret Garden Restaurant.
+We’ve eaten at all of them, and they each provide a unique experience.

 Tucked away from the hustle and bustle of the city streets, it’s truly an enchanting enclave.
-It serves an a la carte menu each night full of delicious local favorites.
+It serves an a la carte menu full of delicious local favorites each night.

 6 Degrees South